A total and unmitigated defeat: Speech

 Roy Jenkins stated that Churchill delivered "a speech of power and intransigence".
 Having shortly disclaimed any personal animosity towards Chamberlain, Churchill declared:

 I will, therefore, begin by saying the most unpopular and most unwelcome thing.
 I will begin by saying what everybody would like to ignore or forget but which must nevertheless be stated, namely, that we have sustained a total and unmitigated defeat, and that France has suffered even more than we have.

 Having dealt with an interruption by Nancy Astor, who accused him of talking "nonsense", Churchill focused on Chamberlain and said:

 The utmost he has been able to gain for Czechoslovakia and in the matters which were in dispute has been that the German dictator, instead of snatching his victuals from the table, has been content to have them served to him course by course.

 He summarized the positions reached at Berchtesgaden, Bad Godesberg and Munich metaphorically:

 £1 was demanded at the pistol's point.
 When it was given, £2 were demanded at the pistol's point.
 Finally, the dictator consented to take £1 17s.
 6d and the rest in promises of goodwill for the future.

+Churchill refuted the idea that "peace" had been achieved at Munich by suggesting that so long as Britain was prepared to capitulate, then war was not likely to begin with:

+There never can be any absolute certainty that there will be a fight if one side is determined that it will give way completely.